patrickbwarren/qgis3-survex-import/README.md

 in combination with `*declination auto`, it has the unfortunate effect of throwing the grid convergence calculation out by 90&deg;, thus completely screwing up the calculations (however, it is pretty obvious that something extremely weird has happened).
-Such CRS should be avoided for the time being, and for instance here do NOT use `*cs out EPSG:3042`, rather use `*cs out EPSG:25830` which is the _exact_ same co-ordinate system but with the interchange data order being the expected way around.
+Such CRS choices with the interchange data order the 'wrong way around' should be avoided for the time being but to my knowledge there is always an equivalent CRS with the interchange data order the right way around which can be used instead.
+For instance, for ETRS89 UTM 30N co-ordinates do NOT use `*cs out EPSG:3042`, rather use `*cs out EPSG:25830` which is the _exact_ same co-ordinate system but with the interchange data order the right way around.

 Putting this all together, you need something like the following